sunderee/typescript-di/README.md

 # TypeScript DI

 Simple TypeScript library showcasing dependency injection functionalities.
+Heavily inspired by [this project](https://github.com/nehalist/di-ts).

 Idea is to archive something like this